-The Board prohibits sexual harassment of students by other students, employees or other persons, at school or at school-sponsored or school-related activities.
+The Board prohibits sexual harassment of students by other students, employees or other persons, at school or at schoolsponsored or school-related activities.
 The Board also prohibits retaliatory behavior or action against persons who complain, testify, assist or otherwise participate in the complaint process established pursuant to this policy and the administrative regulation.
 The Board expects students or staff to immediately report incidents of sexual harassment to the student's teacher, Principal, Vice-Principal or Designee or to another District Administrator.
-Any student who engages in the sexual harassment of anyone in or from the District may be subject to disciplinary action up to and including dismissal.
+Any student who engages in the sexual harassment of anyone in or from the District may be subject to disciplinary action up to and including expulsion.
+Any employee who permits or engages in sexual harassment may be subject to disciplinary action up to and including dismissal.